-While the global business environment is more dynamic and complex, the level of competition among companies is becoming fiercer (Chanopas, Krairit, & Khang, 2006).
+While global business environment is more dynamic and complex, the level of competition among companies is becoming fiercer (Chanopas et al., 2006).
 Garment companies in Vietnam are not an exception.
-In the national development plan for the period between 2020 and 2030, the garment and textile sector is classified as a key sector in Vietnam (VIRAC Vietnam, 2018).
+In the national development plan for the period between 2020 and 2030, garment and textile sector is classified as a key sector in Vietnam (VIRAC, 2018).
 Garment companies are currently facing various problems including difficulties in supporting information for decision-making, unreasonable use of economic resources and limited supply of input materials.
-The difficulties reduce their competitiveness and the ability of international integration.
-On the non-financial aspect, information system (IS) in IT 4.0 environment is considered a tool to assist in improving the competitiveness of garment companies (S. M. Huang, Lee, & Kao, 2006; Lee, Kao, & Yang, 2014).
+The difficulties reduce their competitiveness and ability of international integration.
+On the non-financial aspect, information system (IS) in IT 4.0 environment is considered a tool to assist in improving the competitiveness of garment companies (Huang et al., 2006; Lee et al., 2014).
 Unlike the 1990s, companies became more cautious in investing in IS and started to consider the benefits of ISs to their business goals during the 2000s (Carr, 2003).
-The benefits of these ISs cannot be adequately estimated because they cannot be measured in terms of qualitative and non-financial values generated by such information systems (Farbey, Land, & Targett, 1992).
-In the context of an integrated information system - the ERP system application for large garment companies, it is necessary to conduct the effectiveness evaluation of integrated AIS in an ERP environment.
-The AIS effectiveness is one of the indicators for the added value that the information system contributes to an organization by helping the organization achieves its goals (Greenspan, 2000; Santhanam & Hartono, 2003).
+The benefits of these ISs cannot be adequately estimated because they cannot be measured in terms of qualitative and nonfinancial values generated by such information systems (Farbey et al., 1992).
+In the context of integrated information system - the ERP application system for large garment companies, it is necessary to conduct the effectiveness evaluation of integrated AIS in ERP environment.
+The AIS effectiveness is one of the indicators for added value that the information system contributes to an organization by helping the organization achieves goals (Greenspan, 2000; its

+Santhanam and Hartono, 2003).
 Obtaining the evaluation result of AIS effectiveness helps to push the integrated AIS in ERP environment implementation by Vietnamese garment companies' managers.

-This article constructs the model for evaluating the effectiveness of integrated AIS in ERP environment based on the Balanced Scorecard (BSC) theory.
-By 2010, no research in Vietnam has applied the BSC theory to develop a model for evaluating the effectiveness of integrated AIS in an ERP environment among Vietnamese garment companies.
+This article constructs the model for evaluating the effectiveness of integrated AIS in ERP environment based on Balanced Scorecard (BSC) theory.
+By 2010, no research in Vietnam has applied the BSC theory to develop a model for evaluating the effectiveness of integrated AIS in ERP environment among Vietnamese garment companies.
 This paper has two objectives:

-1) Evaluate the effectiveness of integrated AIS in an ERP environment among Vietnamese garment companies; and
+1) Evaluate the effectiveness of integrated AIS in ERP environment among Vietnamese garment companies; and

-2) Identify factors defining the effectiveness of integrated AIS in an ERP environment of Vietnamese garment companies.
+2) Identify factors defining the effectiveness of integrated AIS in ERP environment of Vietnamese garment companies.

 The remainder of this paper is organized into four sections.
-First, the literature review section looks at prior research that informs this study.
-Next, methodology section shows the research model and measurement design.
-Then, the third section presents the research findings.
+First, literature review section looks at prior research that informs this study.
+Next, methodology section shows research model and measurement design.
+Then, third section presents the research findings.
 Finally, there will be conclusions and some recommendations for future studies.